CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/technical-design/performance-requirements.md

 **6. Load Handling:**

-* **Vibration Resistance:** The system should withstand vibrations and impacts associated with driving conditions.
+* **Vibration Resistance:** The maglev system should withstand vibrations and impacts associated with driving conditions while maintaining stable levitation.
+* **Magnetic Field Stability:** The system should maintain stable magnetic fields under varying load conditions and external electromagnetic interference.
+* **Temperature Stability:** The magnetic levitation system should operate effectively in temperature ranges from -40°C to +85°C.

 **III.
 Performance Metrics, Monitoring, and Testing:**